Hi, I'm Jo.

 Stroke

 With the right interventions, many people continue to make improvements in physical function for many months post stroke.
-I have many years of rehab experience, as well as contributing to 2 research projects investigating interventions to achieve best outcomes for people with chronic physical impairments post stroke.
+I have many years of rehab experience, as well as contributing to several research projects investigating interventions to achieve best outcomes for people with physical impairments post stroke.
 We can work together to maximise your physical capacity and keep it into the long term.

 Parkinson's Disease